Max Hollein: Life

 Hollein was born in Vienna in 1969 to architect Hans Hollein and Helene Hollein.
 He studied art history at the University of Vienna and business administration at the Vienna University of Economics.
-During this period, he also free-lanced for the business section of the national daily newspaper “Der Standard”.
+During this period, he also free-lanced for the business section of the national daily newspaper "Der Standard".
 In 1995, following the successful completion of his studies with two master's degrees, one in art history and the other in business administration, he moved to New York City to take on the position of project director of exhibitions at the Solomon R. Guggenheim Museum in New York.

-From 1996 until the end of 2000, he worked closely with Guggenheim director Thomas Krens, initially as “Executive Assistant to the Director“ and, from 1998 onward, as “Chief of Staff and Manager of European Relations“ responsible for key projects such as the establishment of the exhibition halls “Deutsche Guggenheim Berlin” and “Guggenheim Las Vegas”.
+From 1996 until the end of 2000, he worked closely with Guggenheim director Thomas Krens, initially as "Executive Assistant to the Director" and, from 1998 onward, as "Chief of Staff and Manager of European Relations" responsible for key projects such as the establishment of the exhibition halls "Deutsche Guggenheim Berlin" and "Guggenheim Las Vegas".
 He was also involved in fundraising, travelling exhibitions, the inauguration activities at Guggenheim Bilbao as well as liaising with European cultural institutions, collectors, media, curators and sponsors.

-Hollein organised the US pavilion at the 2000 Venice Biennale of Architecture and the Austrian pavilion at the 2005 Venice Biennale.
-2006 he was the curator of the Salzburg Avantgarde-Festival "kontra.com" on the occasion of the Mozart Year 2006.

 Career

 Schirn Kunsthalle

 From 2001 to 2016, Hollein was the director of the Schirn Kunsthalle Frankfurt.
 He repositioned the Schirn Kunsthalle Frankfurt nationally as well as internationally through a highly popular yet challenging exhibition programme from classical to contemporary art mounting up to ten major shows per year.
 The depth, quality and quantity of the programme has been accompanied by a significant increase in corporate funding.
-Among the highlights of the programme have been exhibitions such as “Shopping: A Century of Art and Consumer Culture”, “Henri Matisse: Drawing with Scissors”, “Yves Klein”, “The Naked Truth: Klimt, Egon Schiele, Kokoschka and Other Scandals”, “Women Impressionists” and “Edvard Munch.
-The Modern Eye”.
-With projects such as “Playing the City 3” or “Street Art Brazil”, he expanded his programming into urban spaces of Frankfurt.
+Among the highlights of the programme have been exhibitions such as "Shopping: A Century of Art and Consumer Culture", "Henri Matisse: Drawing with Scissors", "Yves Klein", "The Naked Truth: Klimt, Egon Schiele, Kokoschka and Other Scandals", "Women Impressionists" and "Edvard Munch.
+The Modern Eye".
+With projects such as "Playing the City 3" or "Street Art Brazil", he expanded his programming into urban spaces of Frankfurt.
 At the Schirn, his frequent collaborator was noted art historian Olivier Berggruen.
 In 2007 Hollein advocated against the demolition of the Schirn Rotunda and instead initiated a commission series with contemporary artists like Barbara Kruger, Ayse Erkmen, Rosa Barba or Heather Phillipson to create site specific works at the rotunda.
-Its online and digital outreach has been significantly advanced and the Schirn publishes its own wide-reaching online magazine “Schirn Mag” since 2011.
+Its online and digital outreach has been significantly advanced and the Schirn publishes its own wide-reaching online magazine "Schirn Mag" since 2011.
 2014, Hollein opened the Minishirn – a creative space for children.
 By 2019, the Schirn had attracted more than 8.8 million visitors to over 240 exhibitions.
 For many years now, the Schirn has been the most popular art institution in the Rhine-Main region.
 In 2012 the Schirn had its best-attended year so far with a total of 479,121 visitors.